1jour1vin

 About the wine:

-The bouquet offers beautiful fruit intensity with inviting fruity notes such as raspberries and blackberries, followed by a hint of cinnamon and licorice sticks.
+The bouquet has a lovely fruity intensity with inviting notes of raspberries and blackberries, followed by a hint of cinnamon and licorice sticks.
 Slightly creamy on the palate, the wine stands out for its linear and elegant character.
 It is rather slender, yet perfectly supported by velvety tannins and refreshing acidity.
-It seems to me that we are returning to the style of Tour Carnet wines that contributed to its global reputation, such as the 2001 vintage, for example.
-An elegant, mouth-watering, and refreshing wine!
+It seems to me that we are returning to the style of Tour Carnet wines that helped establish its global reputation, such as the 2001 vintage, for example.
+An elegant, mouthwatering, and refreshing wine!
 2028–2040

 26